Ó Fearghail: Bishops of Ardagh

-Modern Era
+Early modern era

+Anglicised forms of the Ó Fearghail surname include O'Farrell, Farrell, O'Farrill, Farley, O'Ferrall, Ferrell, Ferrill, and Ferril.
 The first record of an O'Farrell in the English language was written in 1620 by Father Richard O'Farrell of County Longford.
 A number of O'Farrell men served in an Irish regiment of the Spanish Army in the Eighty Years' War.
 By the time of the Irish Rebellion of 1641, many troops returned to fight with the Irish Catholic movement of confederate Ireland.
 By the end of the 17th century, the O'Farrells had mostly returned to Ireland, where they are abundant to this day in the midland counties, especially in County Longford.
-Some did remain in Cuba, where their surname was spelled O'Farrill.